cockroachdb/docs/v2.0/recommended-production-settings.md

 - When deploying in a single datacenter:
     - To be able to tolerate the failure of any 1 node, use at least 3 nodes with the [default 3-way replication factor](configure-replication-zones.html#view-the-default-replication-zone).
 In this case, if 1 node fails, each range retains 2 of its 3 replicas, a majority.
-    - To be able to tolerate 2 simultaneous node failures, use at least 5 nodes, [increase the default replication factor](configure-replication-zones.html#edit-the-default-replication-zone) to 5, and [increase the replication factor for important internal data](configure-replication-zones.html#create-a-replication-zone-for-a-system-range) to 5.
+    - To be able to tolerate 2 simultaneous node failures, use at least 5 nodes, [increase the default replication factor](configure-replication-zones.html#edit-the-default-replication-zone) to 5, and [increase the replication factor for important internal data](configure-replication-zones.html#create-a-replication-zone-for-a-system-range) to 5 as well.
 In this case, if 2 nodes fail at the same time, each range retains 3 of its 5 replicas, a majority.

 - When deploying across multiple datacenters in one or more regions:
     - To be able to tolerate the failure of 1 entire datacenter, use at least 3 datacenters and set `--locality` on each node to spread data evenly across datacenters (see next bullet for more details).
 In this case, if 1 datacenter goes offline, the 2 remaining datacenters retain a majority of replicas.